eejai42/conceptual-model-completeness-conjecture-toe-meta-model/research/thatconference/SSoT/README.md

 ### Aggregations
 - **hasSponsoredSession**
   *Description:* Indicates if the sponsor is attached to any sessions.
-Implementation conceptual—would reference a SponsorSessionAssignment entity or similar.
   *Formula:* `EXISTS(SponsorSessionAssignment WHERE sponsorId=this.id)`
 - **assignedBooth**
   *Description:* If the sponsor has an allocated booth space.
-Implementation conceptual—another link entity or data field might define booth assignment.
+Implementation conceptual.
   *Formula:* `LOOKUP(BoothAssignment WHERE sponsorId=this.id => boothName)`
+- **sponsorHasBoothAssignment**
+  *Description:* // NEW INFERENCE: True if there's a BoothAssignment record for this sponsor.
+  *Formula:* `EXISTS(BoothAssignment WHERE sponsorId=this.id)`